Tranent: ACs Taxis

-Education & learning
+Education

 Schools

 The town is home to three primary schools and one secondary school.
 The primary schools are; (largest to smallest) Windygoul Primary School, Sanderson's Wynd Primary School and St Martins Primary School.
-The secondary school Ross High School, Tranent established in 1954 accommodates over 1200 pupils from Tranent and villages around the area; these are Macmerry, Ormiston, Humbie, Elphinstone, Pencaitland, and Saltoun.
+The secondary school Ross High School, Tranent established in 1954 accommodates over 1200 pupils from Tranent and villages around the area; these are Macmerry, Ormiston, Humbie, Elphinstone, Pencaitland, New Winton and Saltoun.

 Learning

-In October 2012 a new council building was opened under the name of The George Johnstone Centre which is named in honour of the miner who saved the lives of more than 50 men at Fleets Pit, Tranent when the mine flooded in 1929.
+In October 2012, a new council building was opened under the name of The George Johnstone Centre which is named in honour of the miner who saved the lives of more than 50 men at Fleets Pit, Tranent when the mine flooded in 1929.
 The men took five hours to find an alternative way out, but all were rescued and survived thanks to the early warning given by George Johnstone.
-The building accommodates a range of services including a large library with a computer area, and council offices allowing residents to access housing and tenancy advice, report a housing repair, report minor crime to Police Scotland and make Council Tax and rent payments and general enquiries.
+The building accommodates a range of services including a large library with a computer suite, and council offices allowing residents to access housing and tenancy advice, report a housing repair, report minor crimes to Police Scotland and make Council Tax and rent payments and general enquiries.
 The building is run by East Lothian Council.